Trauma-Informed Play Therapy in Hopkins, Minnesota

 Child-led play supports choice, self-trust, and a stronger sense of self.

-Play therapy honors sensory differences, pacing, and neurodivergent ways of experiencing the world.
+Play sessions honor sensory differences, pacing, and neurodivergent ways of experiencing the world.

 Create safety through play and connection